EchoChou990919/EGPMDA/README.md

         ├─ mRNA
             └─ HGNC         # raw data from HGNC
-        ├─ README.md        # more details about how to get raw data ├─ biobert-pytorch  # please clone BioBERT* here ├─ our_data         # our processed data, please download and unzip from My Drive* └─ ...
+        ├─ README.md        # more details about how to get raw data ├─ biobert-pytorch  # attention, please clone BioBERT* here ├─ our_data         # attention, our processed data, please download and unzip from My Drive* └─ ...
         ├─ dataset_construction.ipynb   # codes of the dataset construction
         └─ preprocessing.ipynb          # codes of the data preprocessing